linda-lai/linda-lai.github.io/README.md

 ## Design Planning
 ### Project Plan and Timeline
 The scope for the portfolio website was just over a week.
-Planning and time management inevitably did pay off as I was able to satisfiably and successfully achieve my overall design, and the design and wireframing process took around two and a half days.
-From there, finalising the content and copy to lay the main foundation for the design and laying out the HTML structure to begin playing around with elements proved to be the biggest planning challenge and task before commencing coding.
+Planning and time management inevitably did pay off as I was able to successfully execute my overall design, and the design and wireframing process took around two and a half days.
+From there, finalising the content and copy to lay the main foundation for the design and laying out the HTML structure to begin playing around with elements proved to be the biggest planning challenge/task before commencing coding.

 Once the HTML elements had been set, Working with multiple layers of nested CSS grids on a single page, and setting out the grid for each section proved to be the most important, finicky and planned stage of the coding process.
 As my design relied heavily on CSS grid, I planned my columns, rows and fractions in Figma meticulously using the rule and grid layout function, adjusting and playing around as I went along in Firefox's Inspect Element.
-Following this approach allowed me to break down pages and tasks systematically and overall time was managed effectively and efficiently.
+Following this approach allowed me to break down pages and tasks systematically and the overall time was managed effectively and efficiently.

 ![figma-grid](assets/img/figma-grid.png)